michaelgiba/plomp/README.md

 A small python module for managing and debugging agent contexts.

-Just 'plomp' it in and 'prompt' away
+Just `plomp` it in and 'prompt' away

 # Overview

-Plomp is designed to easily integrate into python programs which invoke an LLM over multiple steps and provide some useful benefits such as visualizing progress and making context retrival easier.
+Plomp is a tiny library designed to easily integrate into python programs which invoke an LLM over multiple steps and provide some useful benefits such as visualizing progress and making context retrival easier.

 Plomp has three main goals: